 3. Find Some Practice Questions

-By taking Sova Assessment practice tests and looking at sample questions and answers, you can gain an idea of the type of question you are likely to be asked and how challenging they may be.
+By taking paid for or free Sova Assessment practice tests and looking at sample questions and answers, you can gain an idea of the type of question you are likely to be asked and how challenging they may be.

 This can also help you to identify any areas of the test which you may find more difficult so you can focus on improving that area in particular.